Nitrokey/nethsm/docs/system-design.md

 The **S-Storage** subject is a minimized Linux which provides persistence to **S-Keyfender** via the `git` protocol, storing the repository on virtualized block storage provided by **S-Platform**.

 The **S-Platform** subject is a minimized Linux which manages _System Software_ updates of NetHSM, and provides block storage for **S-Storage**.
 The physical disk device (i.e. SATA controller) is passed to this subject.
-The **S-Platform** subject also manages the hardware platform, and provides services to update the _System Software_, securely erase all _User Data_, read the _Device ID_, and shutdown and reboot the device.
+The **S-Platform** subject also manages the hardware platform, and provides services to update the _System Software_, securely erase all _User Data_, read the _Device Key_, and shutdown and reboot the device.

 The **S-Keyfender** subject is a MirageOS Unikernel which provides a HTTPS endpoint for the REST API that handles requests directly or by delegating it to a different subject. **S-Keyfender** is the only subject with decrypted access to the _Authentication Store_ and _Key Store_.
 This is the only subject exposed to the public network.